skaji/plenv-download/README.md

 that downloads precompiled perl binaries from https://github.com/shoichikaji/relocatable-perl.

-That is, you don't need to compile perls from source code, just downloading.
+That is, you do **NOT** need to compile perls from source code, just downloading.

 ## Install